Preparing Your Coop for Winter

 I remember the first year we had chickens in the winter.
 I was so stressed about coming out to the coop and finding them frozen solid.
 Thank goodness that never happened!
 So, while temperature extremes of any kind can add stress to your chickens, there are a few things you can do to prepare them for winter and a couple things to avoid.

-Things to Do to Prepare for Winter:
+How to Prepare for Winter:

 Make sure your coop has good ventilation and is draft free.
 This is SO important!
 Maybe the most important to be honest.
 Your coop needs to have good ventilation to allow moisture and ammonia smells out.
 Of course, you will have your Coop Recuperate to help with both of these, but you will still need good ventilation.
 If moisture gets trapped and settles on your chickens, that’s when frostbite can set in.
 Chickens don’t do well with drafts, so eliminate these by securing your coop in problem areas.
 Should we insulate our coops?
 I think it’s fine as long as there is good enough ventilation.
 We also need to take into consideration the hot summer months when we’re thinking about insulation.
 My coop is not insulated.